Jelly MDHV

 4. Damages

-It must be proven that the wrongful death resulted in a financial loss or damages, including those that were discussed earlier and others that weren’t discussed such as property damage.
+It must be proven that the wrongful death resulted in a financial loss or damages, including those that were discussed earlier and others that weren’t addressed, such as property damage.

-How a Fort Lauderdale wrongful death lawyer can help
+Our Fort Lauderdale wrongful death attorney is ready to help

 At Lytal, Reiter, Smith, Ivey & Fronrath, we have extensive experience in wrongful death lawsuits.
 In fact, we’ve successfully handled hundreds of wrongful death cases.
 We’ll do everything we can to obtain a full and fair settlement on your behalf, or when settlement isn’t a viable option, we have the skills needed to win in court.